 This course exposes graduate students to major trends in the study of comparative politics, particularly its theoretical and methodological foundations.
-Like the academic discipline of political science itself, the Department of Political Science at the University of Florida is divided into a number of subfields, of which Comparative Politics is one of the largest.
 Like the larger subfield, Comparative Politics at the University of Florida focuses on the study of domestic politics in countries besides the United States.
 While the United States may be an important case for comparison, our emphasis in this class lies beyond America's borders.
 Student may acquire detailed knowledge of U.S. politics via the Department's American Politics subfield.

 Over the course of the semester, the seminar will address a wide range of questions and issues.
 I view the course as an introduction to the subfield; thus, the material covered is, by necessity, quite broad in age, methods, and scope.
 The readings range from foundational works to recently published research.
-Students will engage in debates about the advantages and disadvantages of different methodologies, as well as the validity and generalizability of various hypotheses and theories.
+Students will engage in debates about the advantages and disadvantages of different methodologies, as well as the validity and generalizability of different hypotheses and theories.
 Substantive themes include the politics of development, revolutions, democracy, and authoritarianism as well as questions related to the state, political culture, civil society, ethnic conflict, and political institutions.

 Despite a conscious attempt to cover an array of topics, students should be aware that the readings are mere samples of rich research traditions.
 Each book or article gives only a taste of what Comparativists (political scientists who study Comparative Politics) do.
-While the reading load for this course is substantial, the seminar itself is only the first step toward acquiring the knowledge necessary for taking a qualifying examination in Comparative Politics.
-The Department offers a number of additional courses that provide the kinds of depth that an introductory seminar must forego.
-Still, I make an effort to draw on the subfield's master syllabus (available on the Department's website) when constructing the syllabus for this seminar while also attempting to limit the duplication of material assigned in other regularly offered courses.
-If you adequately fulfill your responsibilities in this class and other classes, then you can be confident that your initial footing in the subfield will be solid.
+The Department offers many additional courses that provide the kinds of depth that an introductory seminar must forego.
+Still, if you adequately fulfill your responsibilities in this class and other classes, then you can be confident that your initial footing in the subfield will be solid.